Calestial2/Txtmax/README.md

 In the versions folder, there are files such as:

-- **txtmax1.c:** The first version of Txtmax (0.0.1)
+- **txtmax1.c:** The first version of Txtmax (0.0.1) it is now missed in the versions folder somehow for no reason but it is the Foundation
 - **txtmax2.c:** The second version of Txtmax (0.0.2)
 - **txtmax3.c:** The third version of Txtmax (0.0.3)
 - **txtmax4.c:** Skipped
 - **txtmax5.c:** The fifth version of Txtmax (0.0.5)
 - **txtmax6.c:** The sixth version of Txtmax (0.0.6)
 - **txtmax7.c:** The seventh version of Txtmax (0.0.7)
 - **txtmax8.c:** The eighth version of Txtmax (0.0.8)
 - **txtmax9.c:** The ninth version of Txtmax (0.0.9)
 - **txtmax10.c:** The tenth and Latest Version of Txtmax (0.1.0)

+When we Release an Update we keep updating it until another version

+We Recommend You use Latest Version

 ## Why Choose Txtmax?

-- **Comprehensive File Management:** Txtmax offers comprehensive file management, including creating, listing, viewing, searching, deleting, and editing files.
+- **Comprehensive File Management:** Txtmax offers comprehensive file management, including creating, listing, viewing, searching files, deleting, and editing files and jumping to specific lines and Search And Replace.
-- **Version Control and Git Integration:** Supports robust Git integration and error handling for every command.
+- **Version Control and Git Integration:** Supports robust Git integration and robust error handling for every command.
 - **Open Source and Free:** Fully open source and completely free (no hidden costs) under the GNU General Public License.
-- **Syntax Highlighting and Multi-Language Support:** Supports 50+ languages with extensive syntax highlighting.
+- **Syntax Highlighting and Multi-Language Support:** Supports 70 languages with extensive syntax highlighting.
-- **Compiling and Running Code:** Compile and run C, Python, JavaScript codes with compilers and interpreters such as GCC, Clang, Python, Node without leaving Txtmax.
+- **Compiling and Running Code:** Compile and run C, Python, JavaScript codes with compilers and interpreters such as GCC, Clang, Python, Node, Nasm, Tcl, Bash. without leaving Txtmax.
+- **Deploying Code**: Deploy your code to Railway CLI and Render CLI Directly in the Editor without leaving Txtmax
 - **Package and Dependency Management:** Install packages directly from the editor easily.
-- **Rich Documentation:** Detailed help and comprehensive manual for beginners.
+- **Rich Documentation:** Detailed help and comprehensive manual for beginners and Had Examples of Hello world for various languages to get started
 - **Extremely Fast and Easy to Use:** Faster than GNU Nano and Vim, and very easy to use with commands that are easy to understand and use, offering a lower learning curve.
 - **Frequent Major Updates:** Frequent new major updates

  ## Reviews

 We're Having Very Good Positive Reviews by our users.
-So what are you waiting for? use the 5-star tool now 🔥
+So what are you waiting for? use the 5-star tool right now 🔥